AndreaCignoni/pands-project/README.md

 <div align="justify">

-In 1936, Sir Ronald Aylmer Fisher (17 February 1890 – 29 July 1962), the already reknown British statistician and geneticist   published a report titled “The Use of Multiple Measurements in Taxonomic Problems” in the journal Annals of Eugenics where his Iris flower data set was proposed as an example of discriminant analysis and as a method to predict qualitative values.
-He used it to distinguish the different species of Iris flowers from each other using the combination of the four measurement variables in the data set: *petal lenght*, *petal width*, *sepal legth* and *sepal width*.
+In 1936, Sir Ronald Aylmer Fisher (17 February 1890 – 29 July 1962), the already renown British statistician and geneticist,  published a report titled “The Use of Multiple Measurements in Taxonomic Problems” in the journal Annals of Eugenics where his Iris flower data set was proposed as an example of discriminant analysis and as a method to predict qualitative values.
+He used it to distinguish the different species of Iris flowers from each other using the combination of the four measurement variables in the data set: *petal length*, *petal width*, *sepal length* and *sepal width*.
 The Iris dataset consists of 150 instances with 50 plants each of three classes of Iris plant, namely *Iris versicolor*, *Iris virginica* and *Iris setosa*.
 Sir Ronald Fisher summarised his studies in a diagram where he developed a discriminant function that performed well in discriminating between these species.
 However, as shown in the below picture, the three species of Iris are very similar and it is, therefore, very interesting to note how the different species characterization can be drawn from a statistical perspective.
 <div align="center">
     <img src="/screenshots/screen1.jpg" width="400px"</img>